jgyou-bu/unit-testing/notes.md

 #### Step 0

-In the directory you're working in, perform `npm` setup if needed:
+Create your project files and perform npm setup if not done already.

 ```
-npm init
+>> npm init
 ```

 #### Step 1